Friedrich Herrlein

 Friedrich Herrlein (27 April 1889 – 28 July 1974) was a German general (General der Infanterie) in the Wehrmacht during World War II who commanded the LV Corps.
-He was a recipient of the Knight's Cross of the Iron Cross,awarded by Nazi Germany.
+He was a recipient of the Knight's Cross of the Iron Cross, awarded by Nazi Germany.
 Herrlein surrendered to British troops in 1945 and was interned until 1948.

+Herrlein was born in Ehrenbreitstein near Koblenz in 1889 and entered the Royal Prussian Army in 1910.
+He served in World War I, ending the war as an Hauptmann on the staff of the 224th Infantry Division.
+He remained as a career officer in the peacetime Reichswehr, serving as a battalion and regimental commander from 1934 to 1941.
+During World War II, Herrlein commanded the 18th Infantry Division (motorized), served on the staff of OKH and commanded the LV Army Corps.